samgehrlich/TimeMan/README.md

 **When**  my profile is set to “Student”

-**Then** I should be able to see tasks such as "Study Time" or "Meeting" as options while creating task on my calender
+**Then** I should be able to see tasks such as "Study Time" or "Meeting" as options while creating task on my calendar

 1.2
 **Given** app implements data from 3rd party apps

-**When** I open my calender
+**When** I open my calendar

 **Then** I should be able to click on my calender and see tasks from my work or school